orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 communication in any place around the world.
 Media streams are transported using special media delivery protocols that encode audio.

+..
+INET can be used to test how a real network affects VoIP traffic.

+INET can be used to test a real network with realistic, simulated VoIP traffic.
+One can examine how the quality of real audio is affected as it traverses the network.

+This showcase demonstrates

   want to say:

   - INET is used to emulate VoIP traffic